 The trend is headed toward larger sized tiles that are longer and wider, in sizes such as 4×8” or 4×12”.

 Have you heard of this?
-If you want a sleek look and no grout, this is an attractive option.
+If you want a sleek look and no grout lines, you can use a solid piece of glass that has been painted your desired color.

 When redoing your kitchen, or adding a backsplash, it may feel overwhelming with all the choices available to you.
 My recommendation is to use Houzz as a tool and create IdeaBooks of kitchens you like.
 If you need help picking a color palette for everything in your kitchen, paint, countertop, backsplash, and flooring, Redesign Right can help!
 Call Debbie 610.955.8202 or email to set up a consultation.